Geneva, Illinois: Historical sites

 Fabyan Windmill is an authentic, working Dutch windmill dating from the 1850s.
 The five-story wooden smock mill with a stage, which stands 68 ft tall, sits upon the onetime estate of Colonel George Fabyan, but is now part of the Kane County Forest Preserve District.
 The windmill is listed on the National Register of Historic Places (NRHP).

 Riverbank Laboratories is an acoustical testing agency founded by Wallace Clement Sabine in 1918.
 The acoustical laboratory building was funded and built by Colonel George Fabyan at his Fabyan Villa in Geneva.
 The facility housed a cryptology team that deciphered codes from the works of Sir Francis Bacon, Shakespeare, and enemy military communications.
 It was added to the National Register of Historic Places on November 28, 2003.
 The Fabyan Villa Museum houses photographs, the Fabyans' personal artifact collections, and original furnishings.

 Sacred Heart Seminary Shrine is a stone and mosaic religious Chapel in Geneva.
 It is located near Sacred Heart Monastery.
 The shrine was established in 1925 when a piece of the land along the river was sold to the Society of Jesus.

 Elizabeth Place, or the Henry Bond Fargo House, is a historic residence in Geneva, in the Mission Revival style.
 The house was owned by Henry Bond Fargo, a local businessman who brought several early industries to Geneva.
 It is listed on the NRHP.

+A replica of Norway's Gokstad Viking Ship is located in Geneva's Good Templar Park.
+The replica was constructed between 1892 and 1893 for the 1893 Columbian Exposition in Chicago, and was on display in Lincoln Park before being relocated to Geneva.